How to Spend the Best Week in Budapest

 In lieu of our usual walking guides, we hope you’ll instead enjoy our tips and tricks for making the most of your first visit to Budapest: a quick top 10 sights, some restaurant recommendations, and getting around the city.
 Since we’ve visited so many times and Alex has lived there, we’ve learned a lot about how to best navigate the city and choose which sites to prioritize, both on- and off-the-beaten path.

-If you’re looking for more info, don’t miss our tips for visiting thermal baths (spoiler: Széchenyi is SO overrated); how to survive Sziget, Europe’s hippest music festival; our top 3 ruined pubs; the best day trips from Budapest; and more on our Hungary landing page.
+If you’re looking for more info, don’t miss our tips for visiting thermal baths; how to survive Sziget, Europe’s hippest music festival; our top 3 ruined pubs; the best day trips from Budapest; and more on our Hungary landing page.
 Enjoy!

 1. Budapest Castle